Commercial kitchen

 Consequences of Non-Compliance

-• Closures: Premises can be shut down for serious hygiene failures.
+• Closures: premises can be shut down for serious hygiene failures.

 Common Pests in UK Restaurants